-During my time here at Twitch I've helped lead the Brand team as well as collaborate with our Creative Services team to redefine who we are, what we stand for, and how we want to be seen across every touchpoint with our users.
-During this process we've worked at establishing brand pillars in which we stand by within everything that we do.
+During my time here at Twitch I've helped lead the Brand team as well as collaborate with a multitude of teams such as Creative Services, Product, and Product Marketing teams to redefine who we are, what we stand for, and how we want to be seen across every customer touchpoint.
+During this process we've worked to establish our brand pillars and design drivers which are at the forefront of everything that we do.

-As of right now, our brand team is working closely with the product team to develop a unified iconography style that's scalable, unique, and aligned with our overall design strategy.
-We're focused on a creating an iconography style that's not specifically tied to gaming culture.
+We just finished up developing a more unified iconography style that's scalable, unique, and aligned with our overall design strategy.
+We focused on a creating an iconography style that's not specifically tied to gaming culture.
 Twitch is very gaming focused, yet we want to appeal to a larger audience beyond just gamers.

 With many of the things we've done in the past from our illustration and iconography to our motion graphics pieces they all have leveraged some type of video game intellectual property, which is something we're planning on avoiding as move forward.

 Over the years, Twitch has coined the term "Bleed Purple" which is actually from the Follow icon on streamer's profile page.
 That said, our product and majority of our communications have used this same motto.
 Although our team's were aware that we needed a more robust palette, it wasn't clear on where and how to introduce new colors into our design system.

 Another thing that we considered was the equity in Twitch Purple (#6441a4), would introducing new colors confuse users?
 Certainly not, assuming they were introduced and implemented in an appropriate fashion.
 Below you'll find an evaluation of our existing color palette within the product, marketing communications, as well as what others in our space were doing in regards to color.
 Where can we carve out our slice of the pie without biting a piece of someone else's.